skmishraRoot/Network_Security/Snortsetup.md

 * Snort 2.X - De facto version of snort
 * snort 3.0  - Latest version of snort that features improved efficiency, performance, scalability and usablility over snort 2.

-For this documentation we will setup snort 2.x because its easy to understand and setup for beginners and then you can try setting up snort3 by own.
+For this documentation we will setup snort 2.x as IDS because its easy to understand and setup for beginners and then you can try setting up snort3 by own.

 #### Installing Snort 2.X
 In linux system/ Server you can installing snort is easy.